dolfdijkstra/gst-foundation/README.md

 Starting the initial release of GSF-12, pre-existing classes will be progressively moved onto the LEGACY artifact.

-As per the LEGACY artifact's semantic, this implies "old" classes will enter the deprecation cycle, which ends up in permanent (physical) removal from the GSF's codebase / project in periods of 12 to 24 months.
+As per the LEGACY artifact's semantic, this implies "old" classes will enter the deprecation cycle.

+Components that get deprecated will be physically removed from the GSF's codebase / project in the next major release after deprecation occurs.

 Therefore, you are strongly advised to start using the new namespace (e.g. packages / classnames).